Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Results

-On the upper panel of Fig.~\ref{fig:triangle_atksz_free_cosmo}, we show the posterior probability distributions of the tSZ and total kSZ amplitudes at $\ell=3000$ for the four considered cases.
-Again, replacing one of the two SZ templates by a cosmology-dependent spectrum is sufficient to break the degeneracy between the two amplitudes.
+In the upper panel of Fig.~\ref{fig:triangle_atksz_free_cosmo}, we show the posterior probability distributions of the tSZ and total kSZ amplitudes at $\ell=3000$ for the four considered cases.
+Again, replacing one of the two SZ templates by a cosmology-dependent spectrum is sufficient to break the degeneracy between the two amplitudes, as they can only take values compatible with the cosmology.
 However, here, replacing the tSZ template but keeping the kSZ one does not improve detection limits, with $\mathcal{D}^{\rm kSZ}_{3000}$ remaining at $2\sigma$.
 This can be related to the strong priors placed on cosmological parameters, in particular on $\Omega_c h^2$ and, therefore, on $\Omega_m$, almost fixing the shape of the tSZ spectrum.
-Because of the strong correlation existing between $\Omega_c h^2$ and the mass bias $b$, releasing the prior on $\Omega_c h^2$ will weaken the constraints obtained on the mass bias, but have no impact on the measured $\mathcal{D}_{3000}^\mathrm{tSZ}$.
+Because of the strong correlation existing between $\Omega_c h^2$ and the mass bias $1-b$, releasing the prior on $\Omega_c h^2$ will weaken the constraints obtained on the mass bias, but have no impact on the measured $\mathcal{D}_{3000}^\mathrm{tSZ}$.
 This also explains why the results only slightly change when the tSZ model changes but RF-inferred kSZ is used.